jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 Our test is green! :tada:

+*NB:*

-I make sure to throw an explicit exception in the methods that are not yet implemented.
+Make sure to throw an explicit exception in the methods that are not yet implemented.

 ```python
 class Finder(object):